-If any benefit payable under this Group Policy is payable to the estate of the Covered Person or to an Covered Person or beneficiary who is a minor or otherwise not competent to give a valid release, We may pay such benefits, up to an amount not exceeding \$1,000, to any relative by blood or connection by marriage of the Covered Person or beneficiary who is deemed by Us to be equitably entitled to such benefit payment.
+If any benefit payable under this Group Policy is payable to the estate of the Covered Member or to a Covered Member or beneficiary who is a minor or otherwise not competent to give a valid release, We may pay such benefits, up to an amount not exceeding \$1,000, to any relative by blood or connection by marriage of the Covered Member or beneficiary who is deemed by Us to be equitably entitled to such benefit payment.
 Any payment made by Us in good faith pursuant to this provision will fully discharge Us to the extent of such payment.